Calgary Electrician Blogs

 Misconception # 1: Some Reno’s Don’t Need Permits

 Most electrical upgrades, including basement finishes and kitchen remodels, require permits and inspections to ensure safety.
 Skipping permits can lead to fines, power shutoffs, and unsafe work.
+The can also cause your insurance company to deny a claim based on what they come across when doing a site assesment.

-Myth 2: New Fixtures Are Always Safer
+#2: New Fixtures Are Always Safer

 Modern fixtures may require wiring rated for higher temperatures.
 LEDs can get hot and may not be compatible with older wiring, increasing fire risk.
 Check fixture labels and wiring compatibility.